Skip to main content

 Alt text

-Once we got the go-ahead to adapt our third prototype into the full game, the other game dev on the staff and I both worked on many different versions of the GUI for the game.
-We created several versions of the radial menu seen here, and iterated on which ones would best show relationships between the content without explicitly telling the player.
-We used rules of graphic design and composition to best select what shapes and colors to use to help players form associations implicitly. we also created a ‘mini map’ on the scrollbar of the encounter text so the player has a visual sense of where and how much of the encounter has been modified by their actions.
+Once we got the go-ahead to adapt our third prototype into the full game, the other game dev on the staff and I both worked on many different versions of the GUI.
+We created several versions of the radial menu seen here, and iterated on which ones would best visually communicate relationships between the content without explicitly telling the player.
+We used rules of graphic design and composition to best select what shapes and colors to use to help players form associations implicitly.
+We also created a ‘mini map’ on the scrollbar of the encounter text so the player has a visual sense of where and how much of the encounter has been modified by their actions.

 Prototyping Rounds